 Configure SSL connectivity in Azure Database for PostgreSQL - Single Server

 Azure Database for PostgreSQL prefers connecting your client applications to the PostgreSQL service using Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL).
 Enforcing SSL connections between your database server and your client applications helps protect against "man-in-the-middle" attacks by encrypting the data stream between the server and your application.

 By default, the PostgreSQL database service is configured to require SSL connection.
-Optionally, you can disable requiring SSL to connect to your database service if your client application does not support SSL connectivity.
+You can choose to disable requiring SSL if your client application does not support SSL connectivity.

 Enforcing TLS connections

 For all Azure Database for PostgreSQL servers provisioned through the Azure portal and CLI, enforcement of SSL connections is enabled by default.

 Likewise, connection strings that are pre-defined in the "Connection Strings" settings under your server in the Azure portal include the required parameters for common languages to connect to your database server using SSL.
 The SSL parameter varies based on the connector, for example "ssl=true" or "sslmode=require" or "sslmode=required" and other variations.

 Configure Enforcement of TLS

 You can optionally disable enforcing SSL connectivity.
 Microsoft Azure recommends to always enable Enforce SSL connection setting for enhanced security.

 Using the Azure portal